 The population, split into two linguistic groups, broadly coincides with the two Provinces of Flanders and Wallonia.
 Flanders in the North is Dutch speaking and Wallonia in the South is French speaking.
 The Brussels region is separate from both and, while it is nominally in Flanders, many of its inhabitants speak French.

-Many visitors stay in Flanders which boasts some amazing cities with fascinating medieval centres such as Gent, Antwerp and Bruges.
-In addition those interested in the history of WWI should visit Ypres.
+Those interested in WWI history should visit Ypres.
 The moving Menin Gate Memorial and the fabulous Flemish architecture of the Cloth Hall are well worth seeing.

 Belgium is a year-round destination – great Christmas Markets in the Winter can be found in all the cities from the end of November till at least the end of December.